Volume 68, Issue 4

 Clean Your Hands

 The evidence is clear.
 Healthcare-associated infections (HAIs) frequently are spread between patients and healthcare workers through their hands.
-As GHS keeps hand hygiene at the forefront of patient care, it is important to remember that we all are responsible for cleaning our hands to prevent the spread of infection.
+As Prisma Health keeps hand hygiene at the forefront of patient care, it is important to remember that we all are responsible for cleaning our hands to prevent the spread of infection.
 That is why observe good hand hygiene is one of our COMPASSION Standards.
 Washing our hands protects patients, coworkers, visitors, family and friends.

 1. Before patient contact